 On-Site Wastewater Systems

-The City of Mitcham includes some areas which are not serviced by the SA Water sewer network.
-Properties that are not serviced by SA Water sewer must have their own on-site systems to dispose/treat wastewater generated on the site.
+Some locations in the Mitcham Council area are not serviced by the SA Water sewer network.
+Properties in these localities must have their own on-site system to dispose/treat wastewater generated on the site.
 Un-sewered areas include are found in Belair, Crafers West, Bellevue Heights, Eden Hills, Upper Sturt, Bedford Park, Mitcham, Hawthorndene, Coromandel Valley, Blackwood, Leawood Gardens and Brownhill Creek.